 Not only is a business never really ‘finished’, if you jump into things too quickly you’re at risk of wasting an enormous amount of time and money solving for a problem that doesn’t exist.
 Or, alternatively, solving for a problem that is just a symptom of a much larger, much more valuable problem to be solved.

-In this section I’ll be discussing ‘Finding the Root Cause’ of problems, and will offer some tips and tricks to validate ideas by connecting with potential customers.
+In this section I’ll be discussing ‘Finding the Root Cause’ of problems, and will offer some tips to validate your startup ideaby connecting with potential customers.

 Finding the Root Cause: Digging into Lean Six Sigma’s Five Why’s

 Whilst there are no hard and fast rules about how to determine what problems are worth solving with an online business, one way to interrogate an idea is to complete the Lean Six Sigma’s ‘Five Why’s’ exercise.